Why monotonic?

 Flat text memories can’t reason about structure.
 You can search them with vectors or keywords, but you can’t follow a chain of relationships.
 You don’t know that “Mercury” in one conversation is the same person in another.
 You can’t traverse: “User works at Stripe” → “Stripe uses PostgreSQL” → “PostgreSQL has extension pgvector” → “User might know about vector search.”
 Every piece of knowledge is stored as a relationship between two entities, with confidence scores and temporal grounding.
 The entity graph is shared across all memories in a space.
 Entities are unique nodes that multiple memories can reference.Three seeds for graph retrieval

 To search the graph, you first need to find the right entry points: the entities most likely connected to relevant memories.
 Crosmos uses three independent strategies, then fuses them together.
-Each catches something the others miss.| Seed strategy | How it works | What it catches |
+Each catches something the others miss.Why all three

 A single strategy has blind spots.
 Memory seeds miss semantically distant but structurally connected entities.
 Entity embedding seeds miss differently phrased names.
 Entity name seeds miss entities with no text overlap.
 Running all three and fusing them maximizes coverage.
 Entities found by multiple seeds get a combined boost.
 Consider a user asking “What editor does the user use?”- Memory seeds find memories about editors (weak match)